Plans and Pricing for Dandelion API

 We offer free plans for non-profit, research and educational uses and discounted plans for startups.

-If you need a quote for a personalized plan (e.g., plans with elastic limits on how many units you can use on a given day, or one-shot unit packages which can be acquired and used as you go), please contact us at firstname.lastname@example.org
+If you need a quote for a personalized plan (e.g., plans with elastic limits on how many units you can use on a given day, or one-shot unit packages which can be acquired and used as you go), or you are interested in dedicated servers and on-premise installations, please contact us at email@example.com

 What does "unit" mean?